 Trinity has seven residential buildings and two share-houses that accommodate almost 300 students and 14 tutors during University semesters.

-Student rooms vary in size, but all contain the following minimum furniture:
+All rooms contain the following minimum furniture:

 - single bed (with mattress and mattress protector)